opensource.google.com

 Empowering Large-Scale Training

 OpenXLA is introducing powerful features to enable model training at record-breaking scales.
-One of the most notable additions is Shardonnay, a tool coming soon to OpenXLA that automates and optimizes how large AI workloads are divided across multiple processing units, ensuring efficient use of resources and faster time to solution.
-Building on the success of its predecessor, SPMD, Shardonnay empowers developers with even more fine-grained control over partitioning decisions, all while maintaining the productivity benefits that SPMD is known for.
+One of the most notable additions is Shardy, a tool coming soon to OpenXLA that automates and optimizes how large AI workloads are divided across multiple processing units, ensuring efficient use of resources and faster time to solution.
+Building on the success of its predecessor, SPMD, Shardy empowers developers with even more fine-grained control over partitioning decisions, all while maintaining the productivity benefits that SPMD is known for.

 Diagram of sharding representation with a simple rank 2 tensor and 4 devices.